NickBell123/Digi-Market-Cap/TESTING.md

 #### Issues
+During production I came accross this error `'TypeError: '>' not supported between instances of 'NoneType' and 'int'`.
+One of the API calls for a coin was returning None.
+To fix the problem I had to use an If statment that checked for a None return and converted it to 0.
+My thanks to Tony Ngene for his help with the issue.

-During production I came accross this error <TypeError: '>' not supported between instances of 'NoneType' and 'int'> The biggest challenge for me in this build was learning the MongoDb syntax, in piticular pushing to an array and incrementing values in an array.
+The biggest challenge for me in this build was learning the MongoDb syntax, in piticular pushing to an array and incrementing values in an array.
 There were some fiddly formatting and style issues as well.